Do you have any policy or practice regarding granting motions for leave to file memoranda in excess of the specified page lengths?

 Introductions to Memoranda.
 As they say in the newspaper business, don’t bury your lede.
 Please include a brief introduction to each memorandum of law, ideally in a paragraph or two that explains the party’s key arguments—and does so without merely repeating the motion itself.
 Just as opening statements at trial help the jury and judge absorb and understand the evidence to follow, so a clear opening to a legal memorandum will allow the judge to appreciate the significance of each point developed thereafter.

 Tables of Contents.
 Please include tables of contents in any memorandum or request for findings that exceeds ten pages, and for any tabbed set of exhibits.
 I find tables of contents to be very helpful.
 In a memorandum they serve as an additional summary of the party’s key points.
 In any large document or set of materials they help me find things quickly when working on a written decision.
+If a party submits a substantive memorandum that does not have a table of contents, I sigh and feel disappointed that counsel did not read this guidance in the BLS Bench Notes.

-Document Title on First Page.
-If there is no way to make your case caption fit onto one page, please make sure that the document title still appears on the first page.
+Document Title on First Page: If there is no way to make your case caption fit onto one page, please make sure that the document title still appears on the first page.
 It is very hard to work with a set of motion papers that all have an identical cover page without any visible document title.

 Single Sets of Exhibits.
 Please coordinate with opposing counsel to ensure that the court receives only one copy of each exhibit, and that each exhibit number is used only once.
 This may mean the parties should coordinate in advance to prepare and cite to a single set of exhibits (for example, when there are going to be cross-motions for summary judgment) or that the responding party only adds exhibits that the moving party has not yet compiled, and identifies any additional exhibits beginning with the next number or letter in the sequence used by the moving party.

 Page Numbers and Tabs.
 Any document longer than one page should have page numbers.
 Bates numbers on exhibits can be an effective way to identify specific parts of a record.
-Any paper attachments or set of exhibits should have tabs.
+Any paper attachments or exhibits should have tabs.

 Oppositions.
 Though a motion must be supported by a separate memorandum, an opposition to a motion is a single document (perhaps supported by affidavits and exhibits).
 Please do not file an opposition plus a memorandum in support of the opposition; the opposition itself should be a memorandum that explains why the motion should not be allowed.

 Hyperlinks.
-I recently received a thumb-drive with electronic copies of a set of voluminous exhibits, with a table of contents formatted with clickable links that would open each exhibit.
+I recently received a thumb drive with electronic copies of a set of voluminous exhibits, with a table of contents formatted with clickable links that would open each exhibit.
 Other parties have filed legal memoranda or post-trial requests for findings of fact and rulings of law that contain embedded hyperlinks to case law, statutes, and exhibits.
 These kinds of filings can be expensive and are not appropriate in most cases.
 But where the nature of the controversy justifies the cost of producing such a filing, such hyperlinked electronic filings can be very helpful to the judge.

 Rule 9C Conferences.
 This Superior Court rule requires that counsel must confer to narrow areas of disagreement before filing any kind of motion.
 I expect that counsel will do so, and ask me to address only those issues that cannot be resolved despite diligent efforts by all parties.

-Krupp, J.: Two small points:
+Krupp, J.: Three small points:

-(17) Do you have any other tips or preferences for motion hearings?
+Do you have any other tips or preferences for motion hearings?

 Salinger, J.: The most helpful oral argument on a substantive motion is a conversation between the lawyer and the judge, not a prepared lecture delivered to a passive audience.
 My goal is to make sure that I understand each party’s position by the end of the hearing.
 I will have read and thought about the motion papers in advance.
 So get to the point.
 Make your opening count.
 Use the hearing to highlight the key points you need me to focus on, respond to the opposing party’s best arguments, and answer my questions about things that are troubling me or that I need to learn more about.
 And don’t forget to make clear what your client wants me to do.